 Peel the carrots with a vegetable peeler, and trim both ends.

-With a good long chef's knife, slice the carrots in half lengthwise.
+Slice the carrots in half lengthwise.
 If you have some carrots that are a lot thicker than the others, cut them into fourths lengthwise.

 Coat the carrots with olive oil and cumin and season with salt.
 Divide the carrots between two sheet pans, laying them cut-side down.